 Early Morning: More than just a graveyard, the 285-acre Lake View Cemetery is an outdoor sculpture museum filled with gardens, incredible architecture and historic tributes honoring the likes of President James A. Garfield, John D. Rockefeller, Elliot Ness and more.

 Late Morning: Pop over to University Circle, home of the Cleveland History Center.
 Immerse yourself in Cleveland's history through costume archives, photographs, memorabilia and an auto-aviation museum.
+Get schooled on local legends and lore, then take a spin on the Euclid Beach Grand Carousel for a carefree throwback to days of yore.

 Lunch: Guarino's, a mainstay of Cleveland's Little Italy neighborhood, offers throwbacks to the old-school Italian dishes that have been served there since before Prohibition.
 It's also the first established restaurant in Cleveland.